Wag-Media/wagmedia-com-bot/test.md

 ## Delete Messages

-- if a post that is not published yet or has no categories gets deleted, it will be removed from the database.
+- 1️⃣if a post message that is not published yet or has no categories gets deleted, it will be removed from the database.
-- if a post that is already published (=payed) or has any custom emojis by directors gets deleted, it stays in the db and gets flagged as deleted
+- 1️⃣ if a post message that is already published (=payed) or has any custom emojis by directors gets deleted, it stays in the db and gets flagged as deleted
+- if an oddjob message that is not paid yet gets deleted it will be removed from the database
+- if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted

 ## add reactions